parisepigenetics/RASflow_EDC/README.md

 ### Count Tables

-The count tables can be found in `output/PROJECTNAME/genome/countFile/`.
-The .summary files are the tables
+Depending on the tool you use, the count tables can be found in `output/PROJECTNAME/genome/countFile_htseq-count/` or in `output/PROJECTNAME/genome/countFile_featureCounts`.
+The `.tsv` files are the tables

 `GeneID  counts`

-The `.tsv` are the same files, with additionnal information at the end:
+The `.summary` contains information about the reads that couldn't be attributed to a feature:
 ```
-[mhennion @ clust-slurm-client 16:32]$ RASflow : tail output/LXACT_1/genome/countFile/D197-D192T27_count.tsv
+[mhennion @ clust-slurm-client 16:32]$ RASflow : cat output/LXACT_1/genome/countFile_htseq-count/D197-D192T27_count.tsv.summary
-ENSG00000288602.1	47
-ENSG00000288603.1	0
-ENSG00000288604.1	0
 __no_feature	2577896
 __ambiguous	7760223
 __too_low_aQual	2567823
 __not_aligned	350693
 __alignment_not_unique	7726115
 ```
-Nota: I will change this (-> one count file and one additional info file).

 In addition, 2 PDF are generated:
 - `PCA.pdf` : it contains two figures